Garrett McNamara

-Garrett "GMAC" McNamara (born August 10, 1967) is an American professional big wave surfer best known for setting the world record for largest wave ever surfed, as documented in the HBO series 100 Foot Wave.
+Garrett "GMAC" McNamara (born August 10, 1967) is an American professional big wave surfer best known for once holding the world record for largest wave ever surfed, as documented in the HBO series 100 Foot Wave.
 McNamara is also known for successfully negotiating a monstrous barrel at Jaws and being the first person to ride a wave formed from calving glaciers.

 Early life and education

 McNamara was born on August 10, 1967, in Pittsfield, Massachusetts.
 McNamara has Irish ancestry.
 He spent much of his childhood in Berkeley, California.
-In Berkeley, McNamara, and his younger brother Liam, were both known by friends to be rather fearless and to shrug off the pains of rough childhood play, foreshadowing his later ability to face danger while surfing.

 During his early childhood, his mother took the family to Central America, where she was a victim of domestic abuse and occasionally abandoned him and his brother.
 At one point, a Guatemalan farmer sought to adopt him, but his mother returned and brought the family back to America.
 He then returned to Berkeley, where his mother left him with his birth father; McNamara lived with him for several years until his mother returned with a new domestic partner, who moved the family to the North Shore of Oahu, Hawai’i in 1978.

 At 11 years old, McNamara followed his younger brother's footsteps and began surfing at Sunset, Waimea and the outer reefs in search of giant swells.
 He entered and placed in the prestigious Triple Crown of Surfing series at age 17 and began to gain sponsors.
 For the next 10 years, both brothers joined the competition circuit.
-For several years, his brother Liam was more well-known in the surfing community.
+For several years, his younger brother Liam was more well known in the surfing community.

 Tow surfing caught on among the surfing community in the early 2000s, and McNamara was one of the first to join the movement.
 Boats and personal water craft enabled surfers to chase down and catch giant waves that were thought to be beyond the bounds of surfers paddling with their bare hands.
-McNamara welcomed and craved the challenge to find the biggest waves in the world, which became his dream and mission in life.